Georgina Theodora Wood

-Georgina Theodora Wood JSC OSG (née Lutterodt; born 8 June 1947) is a Ghanaian judge and also a former police prosecution officer.
-She was the Chief Justice of Ghana and the first woman to occupy that position.
+Georgina Theodora Wood JSC OSG (née Lutterodt; born 8 June 1947) is a Ghanaian former judge and a former police prosecution officer.
+She was the first woman Chief Justice of Ghana.
 She retired in 2017 after five decades of service to the state.
 She is a member of the Council of State.

 Early life and education

 Georgina Lutterodt was born on 8 June 1947 in Ghana.
 She had her basic education at Bishop's Girls and Methodist Schools, Dodowa.
 She next attended Mmofraturo Girls School, Kumasi between 1958 and 1960.
 Wood's secondary education was at Wesley Girls' High School, Cape Coast, which she completed in 1966.
 She proceeded to the University of Ghana, Legon, where she was awarded the LL.B. in 1970.
 Wood then attended the Ghana School of Law after which she was called to the bar.
 She also did a Post-Graduate Officers Training Course at the Ghana Police College.